JustinFourie1993/lifter/README.md

 * Cancellation - In addition to editing i was able to delete any bookings(only when logged in).
 * Reservation Management - while logged in as an admin i could view, modify and cancel any bookings.
 * Menu Display - I tested adding and removing meal objects as an admin and respectively those meal were added/rmoved and displayed as such in the menu.html.
-* Mobile Compatibility - Tested the app's responsiveness on various devices (desktop, tablet, and smartphone) to ensure a consistent user experience.
+* Mobile Compatibility - Tested the app's responsiveness on various screen sizes (desktop, tablet, and smartphone) to ensure a consistent user experience.
 *

 ## Validator Testing